 While most cities have put laws in effect to keep pet stores from selling puppies raised in puppy mills, there’s really no way to be sure… unless you adopt.

 Skip the pet store and adopt a shelter pet today!

 Activ4Pets strongly supports the work of animal shelters in the U.S. We partner with humane societies around the country to offer our pet health solutions to new pet parents adopting through these organizations.
-We also sponsor events including Paws 4 You Rescue’s Run Fur Fun charity event in Miami, FL., and Peggy Adams Animal Rescue League’s Countdown to Zero and Walk for the Animals.
+We also regularly sponsor fundraising events like Paws 4 You Rescue’s Run Fur Fun, Peggy Adams Animal Rescue League’s Countdown to Zero and the Humane Society of Broward County’s Walk for the Animals.

-We hope when you, or someone you know, decide it’s time to get a pet, you will skip the pet store and head to your nearest shelter or rescue and help give a needy animal a forever home!
+We hope that if you, or someone you know, decide it’s time to get a pet, you will skip the pet store and head to your nearest shelter or rescue and help give a needy animal a forever home!